spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-cart-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure when you add to cart merchant product, it has `merchantReference` set.
+Make sure when you add a merchant product to cart, it has `merchantReference` set.
 (Can be checked in the `spy_quote` table).

 {% endinfo_block %}